hockeyhurd/Project-Zed/README.md

 Project-Zed
 ===========

-Mineraft tech mod for 1.7.10
+Minecraft tech mod for 1.7.10